Blac Chyna May Still Have Benefits After Denied Of The Trademark Kardashian Name

 Blac Chyna may still have benefits after the Kardashian sisters officially denied her of their trademark surname.
-Getting that famous name requires building a reputation for yourself and Chyna is still trying to work her way through it.
+Getting that famous name requires building a reputation for yourself, and Chyna is still trying to work her way through it.
 Marrying someone from the Kardashian family isn’t enough as the three sisters reportedly sought the help of a lawyer back in December to deny Chyna’s request to trademark the Kardashian name.

 The case ended with the Kardashian sisters’ winning while Angela Renee White, the legal name of Blac Chyna will have to remain like that.
 However, Blac Chyna may still have benefits after being denied of the trademark Kardashian name.